 Studio Jonas Staal

-Renee In der Maur (program and project coordination); Younes Bouadi (production); Paul Kuipers (architecture); Development and Construction (Landstra & de Vries); Remco van Bladel (graphic design); Ruben Hamelink (film); Ernie Buts, Jan Boeve (photography); Suzie Hermán (communication); Florence Bateson, Markus Buderath, Desiree Custers, Lukas van Diermen, Pia de Gouvello, Danya Kiernan, Eilis O'Connell, Aviva Stein (project assistance)
+Jonas Staal (artist); Renee In der Maur (program and project coordinator); Younes Bouadi (producer); Paul Kuipers (architect); Landstra & de Vries (constuction developers); Remco van Bladel (graphic designer); Ruben Hamelink (film maker); Ernie Buts and Jan Boeve (photographers); Suzie Hermán (communication officer); Florence Bateson, Markus Buderath, Desiree Custers, Lukas van Diermen, Pia de Gouvello, Danya Kiernan, Eilis O'Connell, and Aviva Stein (project assistants)

-BAK, basis voor actuele kunst, Utrecht; Centraal Museum Utrecht; Utrecht University; Unrepresented Nations and Peoples Organization (UNPO); The Art of Impact, Amsterdam; Stichting Democratie en Media, Amsterdam; Stichting DOEN, Amsterdam
+BAK, basis voor actuele kunst, Utrecht (NL), Centraal Museum Utrecht (NL), Utrecht University (NL), Unrepresented Nations and Peoples Organization (UNPO), The Hague (NL), The Art of Impact, Amsterdam (NL), Stichting Democratie en Media, Amsterdam (NL), Stichting DOEN, Amsterdam (NL)